xieweiAlex/English_Learning/words/2023/words-July.md

+They originated in ancient times and were historically used to revive people who had fainted.
+Today, some athletes use them because they believe the salts provide extra energy and focus before competitions.

 The **leased vehicle** remains the property of the **lessor** -- the company that issued the lease.
 Her bowel will **engorge** quite often, I'm afraid. -